• Baggage Claim Form (PDF)

 8.1.5 The Airline recommends that the Passenger obtain adequate travel insurance cover prior to your journey.

-8.1.6 To comply with health and safety requirements the Airline cannot accept any single item of Baggage that exceeds thirty two (32) kilogram in weight, except for musical instruments, electric wheelchairs, pets as Baggage, sporting equipment, television news cameras etc. This relates only to single items and does not affect the overall Baggage allowance as shown on the Ticket.
+8.1.6 To comply with health and safety requirements the Airline cannot accept any single item of Baggage that exceeds thirty two (32) kilograms in weight, except for musical instruments, electric wheelchairs, pets as Baggage, sporting equipment, television news cameras etc. This relates only to single items and does not affect the overall Baggage allowance as shown on the Ticket.

 8.1.7 If the weight of your Checked Baggage is not recorded on the Baggage claim tag the Airline will assume that it is not more than the free Baggage allowance for the class of carriage concerned.